Cancellations, Early Bird Discount, Buddies, Camp Living

 Deposits are non-refundable and non-transferable.
-Written cancellation notices and requests for refunds for the balance of the camp fee must be received at least four weeks prior to the opening day of the camp session.
-If you register your child less than four weeks before camp starts, no refund will be considered if you cancel.
-No refunds will be made for a camper arriving late, leaving early or attending only part of a session regardless of the reason.
+Written cancellation notices and requests for refunds of any fees paid over the deposit amount must be received at least four weeks prior to the beginning of the camp session.
+No refunds will be issued if you register less than four weeks before camp starts, or for a camper arriving late, leaving early or attending only part of a session regardless of the reason.
 To request a refund please call 617-350-8335.

 Early Bird Discount

 A camper may request one “buddy” per session.
-Both buddies must register for the same camp, program and session and list each others name on their registration forms.
-The Camp Director has final say on placement.
+Both buddies must register for the same camp, program and session, and must list each other's name on the registration forms.
+The camp director has final say on camp placement.

-Campers are placed in groups of 5 – 30 girls, with 2 to 5 staff per group.
-At resident camp girls stay in either cabins (6-12 girls), yurts (6 girls), tent-a-los (5 girls) or platform tents (4-6 girls).
-All cabins, tents, and yurts are supplied with cots/beds and mattresses.
-The program, number of girls and the camper’s age determine the living arrangements.
+Campers are placed in groups of 5 to 30 girls, with 2 to 5 staff per group.
+At resident camp girls stay either in cabins (6-12 girls), yurts (6 girls), tent-a-los (5 girls) or platform tents (4-6 girls).
+All cabins, tents and yurts are supplied with cots/beds and mattresses.
+The program, number of girls, and the camper’s age determine the living arrangements.
 Each unit has shelter for rainy day activities, bathroom facilities and storage.

 All programs have a minimum number of campers required by camp or a program provider.
 A program may be cancelled or changed by GSEM or provider if the minimum number required is not reached.
-In the event this action is taken, you will be notified and every effort will be made to place your daughter in another program or a full refund will be granted.
-Camp goes on regardless of weather, but programs may be modified in extreme weather conditions.
+If a program is cancelled for lack of registrations, every effort will be made to place each girl in a similar program.
+Camp sessions will be held regardless of weather, but programs may be modified in extreme weather conditions.

 Meals, Special Needs, Horseback Riding Programs